apple/foundationdb/design/encryption-data-at-rest.md

 FoundationDB being a multi-model, easily scalable and fault-tolerant, with an ability to provide great performance even with commodity hardware, plays a critical role enabling enterprises to deploy, manage and run mission critical applications.

-Data encryption support is a tablestake feature for modern day enterprise service offerings in the cloud.
+Data encryption support is a table-stake feature for modern day enterprise service offerings in the cloud.
 Customers expect, and at times warrant, that their data and metadata be fully encrypted using the latest security standards.
-The goals of this document includes:
+The goal of this document includes:

 * Discuss detailed design to support data at-rest encryption support for data stored in FDB clusters.
 Encrypting data in-transit and/or in-memory caches at various layers in the query execution pipeline (inside and external to FDB) is out of the scope of this feature.

 * Isolation guarantees: the encryption domain matches with `tenant` partition semantics supported by FDB clusters.
 Tenants are discrete namespaces in FDB that serve as transaction domains.
 A tenant is a `identifier` that maps to a `prefix` within the data-FDB cluster, and all operations within a tenant are implicitly bound within a `tenant-prefix`.
-Refer to `Multi-Tenant FoundationDB API` documentaion more details.
+Refer to `Multi-Tenant FoundationDB API` documentation more details.
 However, it is possible to use a single encryption key for the whole cluster, in case `tenant partitioning` isn’t available.

 * Ease of integration with external Key Management Services enabling persisting, caching, and lookup of encryption keys.

 ## Config Knobs

 * `ServerKnob::ENABLE_ENCRYPION` allows enable/disable encryption feature.
 * `ServerKnob::ENCRYPTION_MODE` controls the encryption mode supported.
-At the moment scheme supports `AES-256-CTR` encryption mode.
+The current scheme supports `AES-256-CTR` encryption mode.

 ## Encryption Mode